The Tuskegee Syphilis Experiment

 But in 1940, a Scottish physician named Alexander Fleming came along and

-No, I mean, like, the fact that a treatment, because before that treatment was really bad for you, they would like people had been using mercury to treat it since about 1500.
+The fact that a treatment, because before that treatment was really bad for you, they would like people had been using mercury to treat it since about 1500.
+And then that

 When the penicillin came along, you could get one injection of high-dose penicillin and it could cure syphilis in eight days.